frankchen76/SPFx-DynamicProperty/README.md

 ## sp-fx-dynamic-property

-This is where you include your WebPart documentation.
+This is a webpart to demonstrate the communication between extension and web part.

 ### Building the code